zeolearn/nodejs-text-tutorial/module3.md

 [Run](https://repl.it/@amandeepmittal/34)

-When you run this program, a new file will be created by the writable stream since it has access to file system module.
+When you run this program, a new file will be created by the writable stream since it has access to the file system module.
 Writable stream uses `.write()` method to output the data on the destination.
-In the above example, we are creating a new file called `dest.txt` that will contain same data as of `abc.txt`.
+In the above example, we are creating a new file called `dest.txt` that will contain the same data as of `abc.txt`.

 ## Piping